North Carolina Medicaid Definition

 3) Regular Medicaid / Aged Blind and Disabled – is an entitlement (meeting the eligibility requirements guarantees assistance) and is provided at home or adult day care.

-As mentioned above, eligibility for these programs is complicated by the facts that the criteria vary with marital status and that North Carolina offers multiple pathways towards eligibility.
-The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a Medicaid program.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a North Carolina Medicaid program.
 Alternatively, one can take the Medicaid Eligibility Test.
 IMPORTANT: Not meeting all of the criteria below does not mean one is not eligible or cannot become eligible for Medicaid in North Carolina.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|